Become an apprentice

 I am now a permanent member of staff with the collections team.
-My manager nominated me for the Southwark apprentice of the year 2012, which I won and I then went on to win the National Apprenticeship Award for the London Region 2012.
-In September 2014, I also started a HNC qualification in Housing Studies and Management, which means that I attend university one day a week.
+My manager nominated me for the Southwark Apprentice of the Year 2012, which I won and I then went on to win the National Apprenticeship Award for the London Region 2012.
+In September 2014, I also started an HNC qualification in Housing Studies and Management, which means that I attend university one day a week.

 Some of my friends had got a job after doing an apprenticeship so I decided to give it a go.
 I was offered a position with the community wardens.
 I wasn’t sure about the role so I spoke to one of the wardens to find out more and his work sounded really interesting.
 I quit my job and started the apprenticeship the next day.

-Dealing with the public everyday built up my confidence, it kind of guided me.
+Dealing with the public every day built up my confidence, it kind of guided me.
 I even completed the one year apprenticeship within eight months.
-I was supported the whole time; the tutor came out to see me a couple of times every month and my manger helped me to get the work done.
+I was supported the whole time; the tutor came out to see me a couple of times every month and my manager helped me to get the work done.

 Assistant Coastal Engineer